stefandrissen/sam-coupe-technical-manual/techmanual.md

 #### Power Input

 Regulated DC input of 12 Volts at 200 milliamps and 5 Volts at 2 Amps.
-A fully loaded machine will have a power consumption of approximately 15 watts.
+A fully loaded machine will have a power consumption of approximately 15 Watts.

 |Pin| Signal                   |
 |--:| ------------------------ |